HOLISTIC PRACTICE PHILOSOPHY

 MEET OUR TEAM OF PHYSIOTHERAPISTS

-Jeannette graduated from physiotherapy in 2005.
+Jeannette graduated with honours from physiotherapy from the University of Manitoba in 2005.
 Throughout her career she has worked in collaboration with orthopedic surgeons, sports medicine doctors, family physicians, and other allied health professionals to provide expert care for her clients.
 She has worked with elite athletes in lacrosse (Salmonbellies) and the national women’s ball hockey team.
 In 2008 she became fully certified by the Acupuncture Foundation of Canada to practice ACUPUNCTURE.
 The combination of western and eastern medicine is very effective.
-Jeannette has recently completed her advanced trigger point dry needling courses and is having dramatic success using the technique.
+Jeannette has completed her advanced trigger point dry needling courses in 2018 and is having dramatic success using the technique.
 Dry needling is similar to IMS treatment.
 The dry needling is designed to be less painful and is just as effective as IMS.
 Jeannette enjoys working with her clients to help them return to the activities they love and to improve their sense of well being.

-In her spare time she enjoys hiking with her dogs, ice hockey, running and canoeing on the Sechelt inlet.
+In her spare time she enjoys hiking with her dogs, playing guitar, home renovations, running and paddling on the Sechelt inlet.